-§9.
-Public Notice and Public Participation Procedures Regarding Proposed Permit Actions
+§ 9.
+Public Notice and Public Participation Procedures Regarding Proposed Permit Actions a.
+This Emergency Order does not convey any property rights or any rights or privileges other than those specified in this Order.

 Appendix G provides special procedures for public notice and public participation regarding proposed permit actions in the Emergency Areas.